Search

 Sebastian’s – The Podium, Mandaluyong

-The Pride Month collection of Sebastian’s were officially sold in their shops just last year, but Ian Carandang’s passion for the advocacies of the LGBTQ+ community has always had a strong presence in his heart.
+Sebastian’s Pride Month collection was officially released in the year 2021, but Ian Carandang’s passion for the advocacies of the LGBTQ+ community has always had a strong presence in his heart.

 We were full of child-like glee, wow-ing and beaming as we tried Sebastian’s treats–the Rainbow Ice Cream cake with different layers of cake, ice cream, and sorbet; plus their Pride Pops which come in Rainbow Pride Pop, Bear Pride Pop, and Transgender Pride Pop.

 I wanted to do my own bit of advocacy.
 What can I do as a dessert maker?”
-Ian, owner of Sebastian’s, shares.
+Ian, owner of Sebastian’s, shared.

-He tells us that they first created the Rainbow Pop, then the Bear Pop, given that he was part of the bear community.
-And then, they debuted the Trans Pop, as a way to bring awareness to that trans-related issues that were happening in the States.
-Ian shares that, ever since the release of the Pride Pops, many people have been asking, “Where’s the Bisexual Pop or the Lesbian Pop?” to which he laughs heartily and says, “Hinay hinay lang.”
+He told us that they first created the Rainbow Pop, then the Bear Pop, given that he was part of the bear community.
+And then, they debuted the Trans Pop, as a way to bring awareness to the trans-related issues that were happening in the States.

-“For once, you’re celebrated instead of being marginalized,” he notes.
+“For once, you’re celebrated instead of being marginalized,” he noted.

-Pride is a protest for me first,” Ian says.
+Pride is a protest for me first,” Ian said.
 “I’m fine with the rainbows, but honestly, it’s very serious.”

 View their website